There is a non-collection charge of £10 for all Inter-Library Loans that are not collected.

 - 8am to 8pm Monday to Thursday (7pm Friday)

 Material can be collected and returned at the Joule Library if specified.

 Secure Electronic Delivery

-Article supplied by the British Library can be sent directly to your University e-mail address using a method of Secure Electronic Delivery (SED).
+Articles supplied by the British Library can be sent directly to your University email address using a method of Secure Electronic Delivery (SED).
 Staff and Student University Imaged PCs have been adapted to use this method.